Locomotive Descriptions and Phases - EMD SD38, SD39, SD40, SD45

 - Standard fan arrangement used tall radiator fans and a lower dynamic brake fan.
 Some units had lowered radiator fans, or a dynamic brake fan raised on a rim.

-- Sanding nozzle routing varied, either under or through the brake beams.
+- On versions with clasp-brake trucks, sanding nozzle routing varied, either under or through the brake beams.

 These drawings illustrate typical SD40's built to similar BO/CO specs.
 Externally, these represent generic SD40 variations.
 The Phase 1a3 version has 0.75" pilot end plates (65' 8" overall length) while the two others have 1.5" end plates (65' 9 1/2" overall length).
 The Phase 2c version also illustrates the clasp-brake version of the Flexicoil truck used on some orders.